Home and Away: International

 Channel 5 started airing new episodes of Home and Away at 6:00 pm with a repeat showing the following day at 12:30 pm.
 On 16 October 2006, the newly-established digital channel Five Life (now 5Star) introduced follow-up episodes at 6:30 pm after Channel 5's broadcast.
 Channel 5 later started airing episodes at 1:15 pm each week day, with a repeat at 6:00 pm.
 The programme was also repeated on 5Star at 3:00pm and shown online via Demand 5.
 From July 2018, Home and Away was shown on Viacom's Paramount Network, a channel operated in the UK by Channel 5, which has now ceased.
 On 24 September 2021, Ofcom approved Channel 5's decision to broadcast their hour-long news show 5 News from 5pm.
 The change led to Neighbours being moved to Home and Aways usual 6pm slot, with the early evening repeat scrapped altogether.
 The 6:00 pm broadcast is now moved to 5Star in the same time slot, with the "first look" episode continuing to air at 6.30pm on the channel.
 In January 2024, the first season was briefly aired on That's TV2 as part of its launch schedule.
 It was the first time the soap opera had been aired on terrestrial TV since its original release, but the transmissions stopped after 18 episodes had been broadcast.
+In December 2025, it was confirmed that the lunchtime showing would be axed in January and thus, for the first time, the series would not be aired on the main channel.
 In the UK, Home and Away usually begins a new season in late February or early March and takes its annual Christmas break mid November, before a season has been completed, with the remaining episodes of a season beginning broadcast from early January each year.
 As of 12 March 2025, in line with Channel 5 rebranding to 5, new episodes of are now available ahead of the main broadcast on 5 and 5STARs first look on the 5 app which is available across multiple platforms in the United Kingdom.
-Home and Away is between five to eight weeks behind Australian broadcast depending on Seven's output schedule of four or six episodes per week.
+Home and Away is currently one week behind the Australian broadcasts however depending on Seven's output schedule of four or six episodes per week, this gap may widen back to the original six weeks.